 7: Dimmesdale is a young man who achieved fame in England as a theologian and then emigrated to America.
 In a moment of weakness, he and Hester became lovers.
 Although he will not confess it publicly, he is the father of her child.
 He deals with his guilt by tormenting himself physically and psychologically, developing a heart condition as a result.
 Dimmesdale is an intelligent and emotional man, and his sermons are thus masterpieces of eloquence and persuasiveness.
 His commitments to his congregation are in constant conflict with his feelings of sinfulness and need to confess.

 9: Hester’s illegitimate daughter Pearl is a young girl with a moody, mischievous spirit and an ability to perceive things that others do not.
 For example, she quickly discerns the truth about her mother and Dimmesdale.
 The townspeople say that she barely seems human and spread rumors that her unknown father is actually the Devil.
 She is wise far beyond her years, frequently engaging in ironic play having to do with her mother’s scarlet letter.

 10: Setting: Middle of the seventeenth century in Boston, Massachusetts.

-15: Main Event/Conclusion: Her husband having inexplicably failed to join her in Boston following their emigration from Europe, Hester Prynne engages in an extramarital affair with Arthur Dimmesdale.
-When she gives birth to a child, Hester invokes the condemnation of her community—a condemnation they manifest by forcing her to wear a letter “A” for “adulteror”—as well as the vengeful wrath of her husband, who has appeared just in time to witness her public shaming.
+11: Main Event/ Conclusion: Her husband having inexplicably failed to join her in Boston Following their emigration from Europe, Hester Prynne engages in an extramarital affair with Arthur Dimmesdale.
+When she gives birth to a child, Hester invokes the condemnation of her community.